catalyzeio/paas-cli-reference/combined_docs.md

   NAME=""      The name of the site configuration to show
 ```

 `sites show` will print out detailed information for a single site.
-The name of the site can be found from the [sites list](#SitesList) command.
+The name of the site can be found from the <a data-unique="SitesList">sites list</a> command.
 Here is a sample command

 ```
 catalyze sites show mywebsite.com